Skip to content

 } = cf.getDependency('utils');

-The ChartFactor utils functions are described below.
+The ChartFactor utils functions are described in the section below.

 formatNumericValue